-- 12. In some circumstances, the ACNC can allow related charities to report as a group by submitting a group AIS. - 13.
-In the 2017 reporting year, approximately 1,200 charities reported as part of an approved group.
-Group AIS data does not appear in the main 2017 AIS dataset it is uploaded as a separate file to data.gov.au.
+- 10. In some circumstances, the ACNC can allow related charities to report as a group by submitting a group AIS.
+These are known as reporting groups. - 11.
+Over 1,300 charities reported as part of an approved group.
+A list of these charites can be found by clicking on the 'Group members' spreadsheet.